SourabGarg/BusBuddy-V2/README.md

 # BusBuddy-V2

+BusBuddy is a web-based platform designed to enhance accessibility and convenience in public transportation, specifically targeting remote areas.

 ## Problem Statement
 Public transportation in remote areas lacks accessible and reliable information on bus routes and schedules, leading to inconvenience and inefficiencies for commuters and tourists.